deployEMDS/technical-documentation/tests/data_sharing/data_sharing_request/request_data_transfer/test_5_1_1_1/result_simpl.md

 However, [Simpl-Open](https://code.europa.eu/simpl/simpl-open) is distributed with a packaged Kubernetes deployment, which makes the API less accessible, and the UI is quite basic and minimalistic as previously mentioned.
 From an API standpoint, the test results are identical to those for EDC.
-However, since the UI features the SIMPL project, there is no straightforward way to consult past transfers solely from the SIMPL perspective.
+However, since the UI features the Simpl project, there is no straightforward way to consult past transfers solely from the Simpl perspective.
 Therefore, the following scores are assigned to the test:

 | Requirement | Measured KPI |
 | -|--------------|